kioku/dotfiles/README.md

 # Thanks to

-This project started as by forking [bitmazk/webfaction-dotfiles](https://github.com/bitmazk/webfaction-dotfiles).
+This project started by forking [bitmazk/webfaction-dotfiles](https://github.com/bitmazk/webfaction-dotfiles).